bbonsign/tmdb/README.md

 The devstart command uses nodemon to watch for file changes and automatically restart the server.

-By default the server will listen on port 8000, but you you can change this to another port by setting a `PORT` environment variable.
+By default the server will listen on port 8000, but you you can change this to another port by setting a `PORT` environment variable, e.g. `export PORT=3000`.

 # Features